-It's a plan with a price tag of $40 million.
-The city wants to make the world-famous Bourbon Street safer, with more cameras and turning it into a pedestrian mall.
-There are still many unknowns about the plan, with residents asking how it will change the street's decades-old character and culture.
+It's a plan with a price tag of $4 million.
+The city said it wants to make the world-famous Bourbon Street safer with more cameras and a pedestrian mall.
+There are still many unknowns about the plan, and residents are asking how it will change the street's decades-old character and culture.

-At Valobra, they welcome the city's attention to the Quarter.
-There is concern about the panhandling and homelessness, but there's concern too about making the two streets too similar.
-They say Royal and Bourbon are like day and night, literally.
+Valobra said he welcomes the city's attention to the Quarter because there is concern about the panhandling and homelessness, but he said he's also concerned about making the two streets too similar.

 "I like them for the dualism.
 It's the yin and the yang.
 They work well together.
 Let's spend money cleaning it.
-I have lived in the city 30 years and I have never seen it this dirty," said Valobra.
+I have lived in the city 30 years, and I have never seen it this dirty," Valobra said.

-The non-profit GNO, INC works to bring economic development to Southeast Louisiana and sees a similar goal to a New York icon.
+The non-profit GNO Inc. works to bring economic development to Southeast Louisiana and sees a similar goal to Times Square in New York.

-"Times Square went from a place that people avoided, to become a place where people from all over the world come to, not just for tourism, but also for business," said GNO, INC. President and CEO Michael Hecht.
+"Times Square went from a place that people avoided to a place where people from all over the world come to, not just for tourism, but also for business," said GNO, INC. President and CEO Michael Hecht.

-The group feels better lighting, more repairs on the infrastructure and a stricter limit on the types of retailers, will make the area more attractive for people who avoid it while upgrading the brand.
+The group feels better lighting, more repairs on the infrastructure and a stricter limit on the types of retailers will make the area more attractive for people who may avoid it, while also upgrading the brand.

 The public will have a chance to weigh in on how far the softening goes.